rguske/rguske.github.io/post/deploying-tanzu-packages-using-tanzu-mission-control-catalog/index.md

 ### Extensions, Solutions, <span style="color:#6003B6">PACKAGES</span>

 If you've read the article diligently up to here, you may noticed that I always used the terms *solutions* or *extensions* when talking about extending your Kubernetes environments.
-In Catalog, VMware is referring to **Packages** and the reason for this is, that Catalog is using [Carvel](https://carvel.dev) behind the scenes.
-Project Carvel provides a comprehensive toolbox for building, templating, packaging, deploying and day2-ing modern applications.
+In Catalog, VMware is referring to **Packages**, and the reason for this is that Catalog is using [Carvel](https://carvel.dev) behind the scenes.
+Project Carvel provides a comprehensive toolbox for building, templating, packaging, deploying, and day2-ing modern applications.
 This is a :fire: topic and I'd recommend reading this great blog post :point_right: [Tanzu Packages Explained](https://beyondelastic.com/2022/01/04/tanzu-packages-explained/) :point_left: by my dear friend [Alex](https://twitter.com/Alec1823) to get to know it.

 ## Setting the Scenes